gdg-x/zeppelin/diversity.md

 image: skate.jpg
 ---

-Diversity is essential to a successful SwiftFest Boston 2018.
+Diversity is essential to a successful SwiftFest Boston 2019.
 Everyone from volunteers to speakers to organizers have a shared goal of bringing people from underrepresented communities to SwiftFest Boston 2018.
 We hope to provide a great conference experience for everyone regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, national origin, ethnicity, religion (or lack thereof), or technological choices or experience.

-With the help of our generous sponsors SwiftFest Boston 2018 has resources to provide scholarships and stipends for travel-related expenses.
+With the help of our generous sponsors SwiftFest Boston 2019 has resources to provide scholarships and stipends for travel-related expenses.
 If you are an aspiring SwiftFest Boston 2018 attendee requiring financial or logistical assistance then we want to hear from you!

-To apply for available resources please fill out this [SwiftFest Boston 2019 Diversity Initiative form](https://goo.gl/forms/3LoEhqhbW5RDDp4X2) to tell us about yourself and the assistance you require to attend SwiftFest Boston 2018.
+To apply for available resources please fill out this [SwiftFest Boston 2019 Diversity Initiative form](https://goo.gl/forms/3LoEhqhbW5RDDp4X2) to tell us about yourself and the assistance you require to attend SwiftFest Boston 2019.
 The form is simple and private to SwiftFest Boston 2018 organizers.
-We will accept submissions until May 31, 2018.
+We will accept submissions until May 31, 2019.

 Some examples of our commitment to diversity and inclusiveness:

 - Strong [Code of Conduct](http://swiftfest.io/code-of-conduct/)
 - Student tickets for $99
-- [Dreamers’](https://en.wikipedia.org/wiki/DREAM_Act) tickets for $99 with possibility to receive up to $60 per night for an Airbnb
+- [Dreamers’](https://en.wikipedia.org/wiki/DREAM_Act) tickets for $99 with possibility to receive up to $60 per night for an AirBnb

 Join us!